-ss is a string search and replacement function which matches $\square AV$ strings using a type of matching known as "regular expressions".
+ss is a string search and replacement function which matches $\Box AV$ strings using a type of matching known as "regular expressions".
 A regular expression provides a method of matching strings directly and by using patterns: see below.

-Y must be a 2 or 3 element nested vector of character vectors.
-X, if present, must be a simple boolean scalar or 1 or 2-element vector.
+Y must be a 2- or 3-element nested vector of character vectors.
+X, if present, must be a simple boolean scalar or 1- or 2-element vector.

 X defines the mode of search.
-If it is a scalar or one element vector it specifies whether case is significant.
-If it is a two element vector the first element specifies whether case is significant and the second specifies the type of result.
+If it is a scalar or 1-element vector it specifies whether case is significant.
+If it is a 2-element vector the first element specifies whether case is significant and the second specifies the type of result.
 These options are summarised in the table below:

-0 (default) 1 x[[1] Case is significant in searches Case is not significant in searches x[2] Result is an integer vector of the Result is a boolean vector with 1's indicating the start of each occurrence of the search string
+0 (default) 1 ×[[1] Case is significant in searches Case is not significant in searches x[2] Result is an integer vector of the 1-origin indices of the start of each occurrence of the search string Result is a boolean vector with 1s indicating the start of each occurrence of the search string